anderson-cu-bioastronautics/dynamo_realsense-capture/README.md

 An optional dependency is [`pptk`](https://github.com/heremaps/pptk), which is used to view sample data, tutorial, and to test installation.
 `pptk` can be installed by using `pip install pptk`.

-Once you have your Python environment and dependencies setup, clone or download this repository to your workspace as a submodule.
+Once you have your Python environment and dependencies setup, clone or download this repository and then run ``python setup.py install`` to install the package into your environment.

 ## Included Functions